-After a career analyzing other authors’ fiction, I decided it was finally time to write my own.
-I sat down at the computer and composed a short story, so bad I can’t remember the name of it, or even how it ended.
+I eventually became a literature professor, then quit cold when I realized that after years of analyzing other authors’ fiction, it was time to write my own.
+I sat down at the computer and composed a short story, some weird business about a female pilot gone rogue.
+Then, I tried my hand at a novel, realizing very quickly, like a novice hiker gone off-trail, how utterly lost I was.
 Over the next few years, I burrowed in like a mole and honed my skills.

 The writing improved.
 I took heart, and then gained steam.

-I scored short story publications and won awards.
+I scored short story publications in quirky venues.
+I won modest awards.
 I kept writing, mostly novels, mostly set in the distant past.
 For an occasional breather from historical fiction, I’d go off on a lark, and write a thriller or a ghost story.
-One such gambol is “The Grid”.
-It was a quarter-finalist in the 2015 Ghost Story Supernatural Fiction Award contest.
-It was also accepted for publication in THEMA, a print-only literary journal, and appears in the autumn 2017 issue featuring the theme, “The Missing Letters.”
+One such gambol, “The Grid”, was a quarterfinalist in a ghost story competition, and later appeared in a bona fide literary journal.

 And then, serendipity: I won a free book publishing package with an indie publisher.
-That led to my first novel, Sally St. Johns, a satirical eco-thriller now available wherever books are sold.
+That led to my first novel, Sally St. Johns, a satirical eco-thriller.

-I’ve since reached another milestone–signing with a traditional publisher.
-The Brief and True Report of Temperance Flowerdew, an historical novel about Jamestown and the two women who ensured its survival, is under contract with Blackstone Publishing.
-The release date is Oct.
-2020.
+A few years later, I reached another milestone–signing with a traditional publisher.
+The Brief and True Report of Temperance Flowerdew, an historical novel about Jamestown and the two women who ensured its survival, was released by Blackstone Publishing in 2020.

 Interviews: